Rosie Fernandez-Eagling PgDip Couns. MBACP (Accred)

 I have a particular interest in mindfulness which I integrate into my practice when needed.
 Mindfulness means stepping out of auto-pilot and living with conscious awareness in the present moment.
 When we do this, our mind automatically slows down, we become more accepting of our thoughts and feelings and life can become more meaningful and enjoyable.

-Dr Russ Harris wrote that when we are at our lowest and we are hurting the most, our mind seems to have a default setting that automatically turns on ourselves and becomes harsh, self-critical, judgemental, uncaring and we beat ourselves up.
+Dr Russ Harris wrote that when we are at our lowest and we are hurting the most, our mind seems to have a default setting that automatically turns on ourselves and becomes harsh, self-critical and judgemental and we beat ourselves up.
 This becomes stronger if we believe or we’ve been told that we caused our situation.
 We all know that self-criticism not only doesn’t help but it prolongs our suffering by re-living painful experiences over in our mind.
 This inner critical voice destroys our confidence and our ability to reflect and think clearly past our difficulties and lowers our resilience.
 When we reach saturation point, our body's natural instinct takes over and withdraws in a natural effort to heal.
 The problem is that during this process, we often cut ourselves off from those around us becoming isolated and alone and highly vulnerable to stress, depression, anxiety and panic attacks.
 When we find ourselves in this painful place, our energy levels decrease and it becomes increasingly difficult to ask for help or accept help for fear of judgement and being hurt (including a fear that a Counsellor may trivialise our issues or not understand).

 Dr Harris adds that 'holding yourself kindly' is the first step to finding that inner peace and resource that will help us face normal emotions of sadness, sorrow, regret, fear, anxiety and uncertainty associated with the natural human reactions to change, loss and trauma whatever the situation.